ISAITB/docs-tdl/source/constructs/index.rst

 the same transaction renders processing services quite powerful in that they can perform any number of related operations and be extended with additional ones if needed.

-Carrying out processing operations in a transaction is important as it gives the handler an opportunity to manage correctly its resources.
-Moreover, for processing handlers supporting more than one operation, a transaction provides much needed context to logically connect operations.
+For a processing handler that retains state, carrying out operations in a transaction is important as it provides an opportunity to manage correctly its resources.
+Moreover, for processing handlers supporting more than one operation for the same data, a transaction provides much needed context to logically connect operations.
 As an example consider a processing service that is used to read the contents from a ZIP archive.
 If the test case needs to read multiple files at different points in its execution it would be possible but very inefficient to pass the ZIP archive in each call.
 Defining a transaction allows the test case to pass the archive once allowing the processing handler to cache it and ultimately remove it upon transaction end.
 In addition, the presence of a transaction provides context and makes operations such as "initialize" (to pass the archive to consider), "extract" (to get a file's contents), "checkExistence" (to check if a file exists but not return it) possible.
-Use of such a processing service is illustrated in the following example:
+Use of such a transaction-aware processing service is illustrated in the following example:

 .. code-block:: xml